Corporate Social Responsibility

 Accelerating social business

 Social enterprises are the catalysts for positive change, serving the world’s most vulnerable people and ecosystems.
-For more than a decade, SAP CSR has invested in the growth of this sector by providing on-site and virtual pro bono consulting programs to our 100,000 employees.
+For more than a decade, SAP CSR has invested in the growth of this sector by providing on-site and virtual pro bono consulting programmes to our 100,000 employees.
 This supports social enterprises on their journey to run better and become corporate-ready for supply chain integration.
 By fostering the social procurement movement, SAP enables social enterprises to access new B2B markets.

 Buy social: SAP introduces 5 & 5 by ‘25